Sop Buntut: Indonesian Clear Oxtail Soup With Deep, Clean Flavor

 So you will get the filling carb from the rice grain and the protein from the oxtail soup.
 In short, your nutrition intake for the day is sorted.

-And if I can recommend, for those who love chillies and spices, try to put a spoon or two in your soup.
-Itโ€™s just delicious.
+And if I can recommend, for those who love chilies and spices, try adding a spoonful or two to your soup.
+It’s just delicious.

-Top tips on making the best Sop Buntut
+Top Tips on Making the Best Sop Buntut

 • To save time, use the hot boiling water from the kettle.

-• You canโ€™t overcook the oxtail soup.
-In fact, the longer you cook the soup, the better flavour you get from the oxtail.
-You can see it from the colour of the soup.
-The cloudier it is, the more gelatinised the soup is.
-And thatโ€™s what we want.
-As it means, the soup is rich and savoury.
+• You can’t overcook the oxtail soup.
+In fact, the longer you cook the soup, the better flavor you get from the oxtail.
+You can tell from the soup’s color.
+The cloudier it is, the more gelatinized the soup is.
+And that’s what we want.
+As it means, the soup is rich and savory.

-Storing matter
+Storing Matter

 You can also freeze it for 6-8 weeks.
 The day before serving, take it out of the freezer and leave it in the fridge/refrigerator to thaw.
 And make sure you reheat it until it is piping hot.

-When your soup has thawed, have it within 3 days and do not refreeze.ย
+When your soup has thawed, have it within 3 days and do not refreeze.

 A bowl of Indonesian oxtail soup which is called Sop buntut with small bowls around it containing lemon slices, chilli sauce, chopped parsley.